-- For offline fast start resources with nNon-sSpin awards which get startup instructions in the RTCD run, the commitment instructions will be immediately broadcasted to ADS along with contingency dispatch instructions for other units, and may not align with the existing 15-minute boundary. - RTCD will not send out a shutdown instruction. - The RTCD has a single 10-minute Dispatch Interval.
-A 10-minute Dispatch Interval is used so that Non-Spinning Reserve from resources with zero Minimum Load and no inter-temporal constraints can be optimally Dispatched. - The time delay between the time the dispatch is initiated and the start of the ramp for the DOT is configurable and initially set to two to three minutes, depending on the complexity of the options chosen by the operator.
+- For offline fast start resources with nNon-sSpin awards which get startup instructions in the RTCD run, the commitment instructions will be immediately broadcasted to ADS along with contingency dispatch instructions for other units, and may not align with the existing 15-minute boundary. - > RTCD will not send out a shutdown instruction. - The time delay between the time the dispatch is initiated and the start of the ramp for the DOT is configurable and initially set to two to three minutes, depending on the complexity of the options chosen by the operator.
 If the operator chooses a more complex operating mode that typically requires a longer solution time, the three minute value is used, otherwise the two minute value is used.
 Taking into account the optimization run time and communication delays in ADS, the start of the ramp for the DOT will occur about 90 seconds after receipt of the ADS dispatch instruction.
-However, because the RTCD is activated in response to a Contingency event, it is expected that resources respond to RTCD instructions as soon as possible. - > Contingent Operating Reserve Bids are automatically released for optimal Dispatch. - Configurable parameters in RTCD allow the CAISO operator to exclude certain resources from consideration for dispatch: - Exclude Northern Ties: When the Operator selects this option, the RTCD shall not increment any intertie resources north of Path 26. - ➤ Exclude Southern Ties: When the Operator selects this option, the RTCD shall not increment any intertie resources south of Path 26. - ➤ The Dispatch must be sent to ADS manually by the CAISO Operator; no automatic transfer takes place.
+However, because the RTCD is activated in response to a Contingency event, it is expected that resources respond to RTCD instructions as soon as possible. - > Contingent Operating Reserve Bids are automatically released for optimal Dispatch. - Configurable parameters in RTCD allow the CAISO operator to exclude certain resources from consideration for dispatch: - Exclude Northern Ties: When the Operator selects this option, the RTCD shall not increment any intertie resources north of Path 26. - Exclude Southern Ties: When the Operator selects this option, the RTCD shall not increment any intertie resources south of Path 26. - The Dispatch must be sent to ADS manually by the CAISO Operator; no automatic transfer takes place.